 As part of our structured program, Campers are scheduled to participate in most of the activities offered at camp with their cabin group.
 Each day, after breakfast and lunch, cabin groups check the schedule board to see to which activity they are assigned to for their morning and afternoon activities, respectively.
-Participating in activities as a group promotes bonding within the cabin and also ensures that campers will attempt activities they might not be familiar or comfortable with.
+Participating in activities as a group promotes bonding within the cabin and also ensures that campers will attempt activities they might not be familiar with or comfortable with.
 Each evening, the cabin group circles around their own campfire pit to eat marshmallows or popcorn, and to share stories and talk about their accomplishments from the day.
 Cabin groups are guided by a Group Counselor, that lives with and participates in the activities with the group.
-Also living in the cabin are one or more Activity Counselors, who spend the day teaching one of our activities.
-Between the Group Counselor and Activity Counselors, there is always someone supervising the cabin group who knows the children personally and the dynamics of group.
+Also living in the cabin is one or more Activity Counselors, who spend the day teaching one of our activities.
+Between the Group Counselor and Activity Counselors, there is always someone supervising the cabin group who knows the children personally and the dynamics of the group.
 For more information on the importance of activities with cabin groups, “See Our Blog”.

-There is an opportunity for campers have extra time at an activity after dinner during a time that we call “Freetime.”
+There is an opportunity for campers to have extra time at an activity after dinner during a time that we call “Freetime.”
 This is the one time of day when campers split from their Group Counselor and cabin group to do something independently.
 Campers sign up for an activity that they want to spend more time at Freetime.
 So, for example, if a camper has an interest in sailing, then that camper can spend some Freetime periods learning more about sailing.

 Shaver Lake Island Outpost Camp